-School (or that no school) named in a plan
+School/setting (or that no setting) named in a plan

 Our advice around appealing the school, or that there is no school (or college/setting) named in section I of an EHC plan.